-Secrets of Super Agers and their Healthy Brains
+Secrets of Super Agers and Their Healthy Brains

 The outermost layer of the brain–the cortex–usually shrinks as we get older.
 Scientists believe that this shrinkage results in a decreased capacity for learning and memory.
-However, super agers show very little shrinkage.
-The imaging of the brains of super agers closely resembles scans of people in their fifties.
+However, super-agers show very little shrinkage.
+The imaging of the brains of super-agers closely resembles scans of people in their fifties.

 Another region of the brain, the anterior cingulate supports the ability to pay attention.
-In super agers, this region is as robust (and in some cases actually bigger) than people much younger.
+In super-agers, this region is as robust (and in some cases actually bigger) than people much younger.

 Can You Retain and Improve Your Brain Function?
-Can You Become a Super Ager?

 You have probably heard of the adage that you don’t really know something until you can teach it.
 This is because being able to explain something requires a deep and organized understanding of the subject.

-You can improve your brain function by slowing down and really learning things — learning them well enough that you could teach the subject.
+You can improve your brain function by slowing down and really learning things: learning them well enough that you could teach the subject.

 Scientists believe that the large size of the human brain is due to the fact that we are social beings.
 We have big brains because we need to organize a great deal of complicated information in order to maintain social connections.

-It therefore follows that maintaining good relationships with friends, families and even pets can keep our brains healthy.
+It, therefore, follows that maintaining good relationships with friends, families and even pets can keep our brains healthy.
 Furthermore, Harvard Medical School reports that strong relationships can result in less stress which can impact your brain as well as body.

 Here is a list of foods for a healthier brain.

 Does this tip surprise you?

 Planning your retirement is a task that can help your brain function in a variety of ways.
 Having a solid retirement plan is proven to reduce stress.
 It engages your brain in a complicated exercise which can help build neural connections.
 And, you can learn new things.

 The NewRetirement retirement calculator makes it easy to start planning your retirement.
-This tool was recently named a best retirement calculator by the American Association of Individual Investors (AAII).

-Furthermore, if you are a super ager and will lead a long and healthy life, you will need a good financial plan to pay for those many happy years.
+Furthermore, if you are a super-ager and will lead a long and healthy life, you will need a good financial plan to pay for those many happy years.